 In 2016, knowledge process outsourcing in the Philippines comprised 34 percent of the country’s outsourcing industry.
 While a bigger part of the outsourcing industry in the country is focused on low-value service offerings like contact center services and other back office functions, the Philippines is poised as a top destination for higher-value functions like animation, design, and content production or publication among others.

 Higher-value KPO service offerings become more and more attractive as the outsourcing industry anticipates the impact of automation of voice-based services.
-For this reason, the Information Technology and Business Process Association of the Philippines (IBPAP) seeks to increase KPO offering to 42% in 2017 from 34% in 2016 year.
+For this reason, the ITBPAP and the government expects outsourcing demands to double by 2022, with an estimated worth of $250 million.

 The KPO industry in the Philippines is composed of the following key high-value functions: